The Current Challenges of Biometric Access Control

 Now, there are multiple research groups which are engaged in that.
 Other important areas include biometric fusion, which is how do you consolidate the evidence presented by multiple biometric traits?

-If you have information to the face, fingerprint, and iris, how do you combine this information in order to assess the identity of a subject?
+If you have information about the face, fingerprint, and iris, how do you combine this information in order to assess the identity of a subject?

 Biometric fusion is an interesting area of research and is also impacting the way in which biometric systems operate.
 We do have laptops already equipped with biometric sensors.
 Very soon, as we perform transactions over the web, it is going to become very important to establish a person’s identity in a reliable and robust manner.